avnet-iotconnect/iotc-python-lite-sdk-demos/README.md

 # Getting Started

-To get started, select the corresponding Quickstart Guide for your board from the above list.
+To get started, click the corresponding board link above in order to access the Quickstart Guide for your board.